TouhidApps/Column-Align/README.md

 ## USE:
 Select multiple lines of similar code and press (ctrl + alt + k) or select "Column Align" option from Code menu.
 Make sure your selection starts from the beginning of any line.
 To consider as a column of ) or ; syntex you need to add a space before it to make them align in saperate column.

+### IDE Support?
+It supports Android Studio, IntelliJ IDEA and also other Intellij platform IDE.

 ### Language Support?
 Any Language or even plain text with same number of column (Same number of words in a line) is possible to align.